Maximin Robust Bayesian Experimental Design: Background

-Although Shannon’s mutual information is symmetric, so that $I(\theta; x) \equiv I(x; \theta)$, the two orderings admit distinct interpretations.
-The ordering $I(\theta; x)$, represented by~\eqref{eq:eig-entropy-diff}, reflects the inferential perspective, emphasizing the expected reduction in uncertainty about the latent parameters $\theta$ gained by observing data $x$.
-In contrast, the ordering $I(x; \theta)$, as expressed in~\eqref{eq:eig-lklhd-div}, admits a predictive interpretation, quantifying the extent to which knowledge of $\theta$ explains the variability of the outcomes $x$.
-While these viewpoints coincide numerically for Shannon’s mutual information, the distinction becomes important when considering general information measures for which symmetry need not hold.
+where $\mathbb{H}$ denotes Shannon's differential entropy and $\mathbb{D}_{\mathrm{KL}}$ the Kullback--Leibler divergence. \end{definition} } Although Shannon’s mutual information is symmetric, so that $I(\theta; x) \equiv I(x; \theta)$, the two orderings admit distinct interpretations.
+The ordering $I(\theta; x)$, given by~\eqref{eq:eig-param-div}, reflects the inferential perspective, measuring the expected relative entropy from posterior to the prior of the latent parameter $\theta$, after observing data $x$.
+In contrast, the ordering $I(x; \theta)$, as expressed in~\eqref{eq:eig-lklhd-div}, offers a predictive interpretation, quantifying the extent to which knowledge of $\theta$ explains the variability of the outcomes $x$.
+While these viewpoints coincide numerically for Shannon’s mutual information, the distinction is important when considering general information measures for which symmetry need not hold.

 Given this definition, the goal of Bayesian experimental design is therefore to select the designs $\xi^{\star}$ that maximize the expected information gain: $\xi^{\star} = \arg\max_{\xi \in \Xi} \, I(\xi)$.